 The way it works is fairly simple.
-It attempts to send test data (packets) from your computer to whatever destination you type into the host bar.
+It attempts to send a ping using test data (packets) from your computer to whatever destination you type into the host bar.
 In addition, it tries to send packets to all the visible "hops" between your network and the destination, helping you to see if there's a problem somewhere in between the 2 locations.
 For example, if I want to test my local connection to the the SilverServers website hosting network, I would type in www.SilverServers.com in the host box and press "Start".

 In this example, I am seeing a total of 8 hops from my computers.
 The first one is 192.168.88.1 which is the router in my office that allows us to share one internet connection across all of our workstations and testing equipment.
 The second one that says "No response from host" sounds bad, but it's actually ok.
 It is the modem from the ISP we use at our office location.
 It is blocking the test data for security and performance reasons.
 Since there are good connections after that hop, there's nothing to worry about.